 On April 7, 2021, Main Street West borrowed \$150,000 from the SBA, under the Economic Injury Disaster Loan program.
-The loan will be paid back over 30 years at an annual interest rate of 3.75% starting on September 4, 2022.
+The loan will be paid back over 30 years at an annual interest rate of 3.75% starting in September 4, 2022.
 Monthly payments will be \$731.
-The outstanding balance of the loan as of June 30, 2024 and 2023 was \$161,300 and \$160,433, respectively, which is disclosed as a part of the mortgage notes payable in the consolidated balance sheets.
+The loan is disclosed as a part of the notes payable in the consolidated balance sheet as of June 30, 2023.
+We consolidated Main Street West with our consolidated financial statements during the quarter ended March 31, 2023; accordingly, this loan was not included in our consolidated balance sheet as of June 30, 2022.